 Making your own chai spice mix, and generally, creating your own functional superfood and spice mixes, help you control the taste balance and quality of the ingredients that goes in your combo.
 A good quality ingredient should have intense fragrance and bright color, and it’s even better if you can found it whole and not ground.
 Grinding the spices just before making the mix enhances the flavor.

 The chai spice mix can be used in many ways, from functional drinks to adding a special flavor to baked treats.
-Here is a simple vegan cookie recipe that works perfectly with the chai spice mix.
-It makes a beautiful Christmas gift.
+Here is a simple vegan cookie recipe that works perfectly with the chai spice mix, and makes the whole home smell amazing.

 Homemade Chai Mix plus a Super Easy Chai Spiced Vegan Cookies Recipe